drainpip/shaneis.me-v4/src/pages/astro-implementation-details.md

 }
 ```

 All in all, I had a great time getting my website moved over to Astro.
-It had been something I had put off for some time because of laziness, and it was working fine before I suppose.
-The [codebase](https://github.com/drainpip/shaneis.me-v4) is so much more clean, and easier to understand, which is helpful when I'll make some updates a year or more from now.
+It had been something I had put off for some time because of laziness.
+The [codebase](https://github.com/drainpip/shaneis.me-v4) is so much more clean, and easier to understand, which will be helpful when I'll make some updates a year or more from now.